Hotel Sacher Wien

 Dress code

-No strict dress code, smart attire requested at Rote Salon in the evening.
+No strict dress code, smart casual requested at Rote Salon in the evening.

 Facilities